NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ## Main modules

+Each main module have their own test files, to enable easier debug/fixing and also for making yourself familiar with the code.

 ### Simulator

 The simulator runs through a set of scenarios specified from the config, visualizes these and saves the results.
 The scenarios can be generated randomly through a `new_scenario.yaml` config file in the ScenarioGenerator, or loaded from file using an existing scenario definition.